-Interval Maintenance work Weekly Check the oil level, see "Oil Level Checking [→ 43]". • Check the cooling liquid, see "Cooling Liquid Level Checking [→ 47]". • Check the cooling water flow, see "Cooling Water" in "Additional Checking [→ 50]". • Check the nitrogen flow, see "Nitrogen in "Additional Checking [→ 50]".
-Check the vacuum pump for oil leaks - in case of leaks have the vacuum pump repaired (contact Busch).
-Check the vacuum pump for cooling liquid leaks - in case of leaks have the vacuum pump repaired (contact Busch).
-Check the vacuum pump for cooling water leaks - in case of leaks have the vacuum pump repaired (contact Busch).
-Monthly In the case of operation in a dusty environment: Make sure that the operating room is clean and free of dust; clean if necessary.
-Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally.
-Check the electrical connections.
-Carry out a visual inspection of the vacuum pump.
-Yearly Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally.
-Carry out a visual inspection and clean the machine from dust and dirt Check the electrical connections and the monitoring devices.
-Check the seals and replace if necessary.
-Check the intake and discharge lines and clean or replace if necessary.
+Interval Maintenance work Weekly • Check the oil level, see "Oil Level Checking [ $\rightarrow$ 40]". - Check the cooling liquid, see "Cooling Liquid Level Checking [→ 45]".
+Check the cooling water flow, see "Cooling Water" in "Addi- tional Checking [→ 47]". • Check the nitrogen flow, see "Nitrogen in "Additional Check- ing [→ 47]". • Check the vacuum pump for oil leaks - in case of leaks have the vacuum pump repaired (contact Busch). • Check the vacuum pump for cooling liquid leaks - in case of leaks have the vacuum pump repaired (contact Busch). • Check the vacuum pump for cooling water leaks - in case of leaks have the vacuum pump repaired (contact Busch).
+Monthly • In the case of operation in a dusty environment: • Make sure that the operating room is clean and free of dust; clean if necessary. • Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally.
+Check the electrical connections. • Carry out a visual inspection of the vacuum pump.
+Yearly • Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally. • Carry out a visual inspection and clean the machine from dust and dirt • Check the electrical connections and the monitoring devices.
+Check the seals and replace if necessary. • Check the intake and discharge lines and clean or replace if necessary.
+Yearly • If the intake is equipped with a sieve: If one or more of these accesso- ries are installed. • Check the sieve at the intake and clean if necessary. • Check the measuring and safety equipment for working or- der. • If the discharge is equipped with a silencer (SI): • Bleed the condensation of the silencer (SI) through the purge system • If the discharge is equipped with a leak-protection non-re- turn valve: Clean the leak-protection non-return valve.
+Drain the cooling liquid (see "Cooling Liquid Draining [→ 46]"). • Check the ventilator filter (RF), clean if necessary. • If the cooling water line is equipped with a filter: • Check the filter and clean or replace if necessary.
+Every 5000 hours or after 1 year Change the cooling liquid, see "Cooling Liquid Draining [→ 46]". • Clean the magnetic plugs (MP).

-Interval Maintenance work Yearly If one or more of these accesso- If the intake is equipped with a sieve: Check the sieve at the intake and clean if necessary. ries are installed.
-Check the measuring and safety equipment for working order.
-If the discharge is equipped with a silencer (SI): Bleed the condensation of the silencer (SI) through the purge system If the discharge is equipped with a leak-protection non-return valve: Clean the leak-protection non-return valve.
-Drain the cooling liquid (see "Cooling Liquid Draining [→ 48]").
-Check the ventilator filter (RF), clean if necessary.
-If the cooling water line is equipped with a filter: Check the filter and clean or replace if necessary.
-Every 5000 hours or after 1 year • Change the cooling liquid, see "Cooling Liquid Draining [→ 48]".
-Clean the magnetic plugs (MP).
-Every 16000 hours or after 4 years • Change the oil of the gear and bearing housings (both sides), see "Oil Change [→ 44]".
-Have a major overhaul on the vacuum pump (contact Busch).
+Interval Maintenance work Every 16000 hours or after 4 years Change the oil of the gear and bearing housings (both sides), see "Oil Change [→ 42]". • Have a major overhaul on the vacuum pump (contact Bus- ch).